The Chaplaincy & Spiritual Care Department is here for everyone.

 The spiritual care team have no agenda or tick lists.
 Instead, we aim to simply be there, to support patients, relatives and staff alike through both the extraordinary and the ordinary.

-• The Rev. Martyn Jinks – Head of Chaplaincy & Pastoral Care (Free Church)
+- The Rev. Martyn Jinks – Head of Chaplaincy & Pastoral Care

-• The Rev. Fr.
-Adrian Tomlinson – Senior Team Chaplain / Deputy Head of Chaplaincy (Lead RC)
+- The Rev. Fr.
+Adrian Tomlinson – Deputy head of Pastoral Care

-• The Rev. Adrian Arnold – Chaplain (Anglican)
+- The Rev. Adrian Arnold – Sessional Chaplain

 Extended Pastoral Care Team:

-• Mr Colin Morgan – Chaplain (Free Church)
+- Mr Colin Morgan – Ecumenical Chaplaincy Volunteer

-We also have Faith Advisors from the Muslim, Hindu, Sikh, Buddhist, Jehovah Witness & Jewish Communities.
+We also have Specialist Faith Advisors from the Hindu, Sikh, Buddhist, Jehovah Witness & Jewish Communities.

 Support for you, your relatives or friends.